MegaGigaAsbl/Demonstration-tqdl/README.md

 # Demonstration-tqdl

-This repository contains example material used by MegaGiga ASBL for Python tqdm library demonstrations.
+This repository contains example material used by MegaGiga ASBL for the Python tqdm library demonstrations.

 To install the tqdm library, use the following command: